 When making a complaint you should provide as much detail as possible to assist us to respond appropriately to your complaint.
 The information you should try to include is:

-- what you expect State Records Authority to do about your concern; and
+- what you expect NSW State Archives and Records to do about your concern

 - any other information you consider relevant.